 What If I'm In an Accident While Driving for Uber or Lyft?

-Since companies like Uber and Lyft first arrived on the transportation scene, there have been growing pains, including confusion when it comes to how rideshare passengers could seek compensation if they were injured in a rideshare vehicle accident, and how rideshare companies should classify their drivers.
-In this article, we'll cover something of a hybrid topic: Rideshare drivers' options after an accident while driving for Lyft or Uber; including:
+Uber and Lyft have been mainstays on the transportation scene for years now, but there's still a fair amount of confusion when it comes to how rideshare passengers can seek compensation if they're injured in a rideshare vehicle accident, and how rideshare companies classify their drivers.

 • insurance coverage issues and other key factors that affect a rideshare driver's post-crash options, and